Omarjourney/feelynx-web-app-dev/README.md

 npm run lint  # Code linting
 ```

+## 🧹 Code Quality

+- `npm run format` – Check formatting with Prettier (runs automatically in the pre-commit hook).
+- `npm run format:fix` – Format the entire codebase with Prettier.
+- `npm run lint` – Run ESLint with the shared TypeScript + Prettier configuration.

+> Husky installs a pre-commit hook during `npm install` (via the `prepare` script).
+The hook runs `npm run lint` and `npm run format` to keep commits clean.
+If you ever need to re-install the hooks, run `npm run prepare`.

 ## 🎥 Camera & Microphone Troubleshooting

 - The app only accesses camera and microphone from secure origins (HTTPS) or `localhost`.